sqlcipher/sqlcipher/README.md

 - Algorithms provided by the peer reviewed OpenSSL crypto library.
 - Configurable crypto providers

+## Contributions

+We welcome contributions, to contribute to SQLCipher, a [contributor agreement](https://www.zetetic.net/contributions/) needs to be submitted.
+All submissions should be based on the `prerelease` branch.

 ## Compiling

 Building SQLCipher is almost the same as compiling a regular version of